OsaPL/Versus-Brawl/notes.md

 # Npc players problems:
 1. There is some logic in `pointUIBase.as` that needs to get seperated, to UI and Gameplay flows (see: `playersUI` variables)
 2. Maybe add `Stick To Nav Mesh` as a toggleable `Baby mode` to guard ppl from dropping?
+3. Document Species and Levels addons
+4. Add Level addon example
+5. Checkout nerfing the rabbits homing attack
+6. `Species` shouldnt be used as integer, it should be always used as a string key

 # Arena mode:
 0. RETHINK SPAWNING?